 Lack of compelling evidence from the other spouse for denying the motion

 Most Motions for Bifurcation are granted by judges.
 However, they can be delayed or denied if the other spouse and his or her attorney presents compelling evidence and reasons against the motion.

 Is a bifurcated divorce right for you?
 While it can hasten some aspects of the divorce proceedings, it should be considered carefully.
 Our experienced attorneys can evaluate your divorce, finances, and unique circumstances to help you make the right decision.
-Get in touch with us today—call (866) 774-3237 for a free consultation.
+Get in touch with us today—call (866) 774-3237 for a free initial consultation.